 Today, as we look back over the last 18 months, it’s easy to feel like the worst is behind us.
 Vaccines are here.
 Businesses are reopening, and more people are back to work.
 Employers have more open positions than they’re able to fill.

 But lines at food banks aren’t getting any shorter.

 Employers are hiring, but many available jobs are low wage.
 People have lost any savings they might have had before the pandemic.
 And as they try to recover, get out of debt, and find their way back to financial security, food is sometimes a negotiable expense.

 More than a quarter of a million meals are being provided every day to the six-county service area; roughly double the daily distribution before the crisis hit.

 It is the trust and generosity of donors, like you, that has enabled the aggressive scale of relief efforts and continued fight against hunger.
 But the work is far from complete.
 Millions of your neighbors still struggle to access the nourishment of a meal, with all signs pointing towards needs increasing in the months to come.
 At the same time, expenses continue to rise due to COVID-related restrictions and logistical challenges.

 Your generosity has made an incredible difference in the past and we hope you will continue to partner with us to ensure hope remains for those who struggle to access food.
 Thank you for trusting us with this important work and joining us in the fight against hunger.

-If you are in need of food assistance, please visit our online food locator to find a list of feeding partners near your residency.
+If you are in need of food assistance, please visit our online food locator to find a list of feeding partners near you.
 Click here to read frequently asked food assistance questions.
-Please make sure to call before heading there, to make sure that their hours or location has not changed.
+Please make sure to call before heading to the distribution, to make sure that the hours or location has not changed.
 If you need assistance during the weekend, please call United Way's 2-1-1.